 The RIS coding used in the Training Guidelines conforms to the prevailing numbering system.
-The trainers and trainees should be aware of revision of the numbering system from time to time.
+The subspecialty trainers, subspecialty co-trainers and trainees should be aware of revision of the numbering system from time to time.

-For situations in which reporting or performing of examinations could not be accurately reflected via the standard method (e.g. RIS system of HA), trainees should use separate manual log with counter-signage by trainers.
+For situations in which reporting or performing of examinations could not be accurately reflected via the standard method (e.g. RIS system of HA), trainees should use separate manual log with counter-signage by subspecialty trainers or subspecialty co-trainers.